jessarcher/jessarcher.com/source/_posts/closing-modals-with-the-back-button-in-a-vue-spa.md

-My first implementation of this used routes for each modal dialog and the steps within them, but I quickly discovered that having history entries and separate URLs for each step was quite clunky, especially they depended on having state being passed into and between them.
+My first implementation of this used routes for each modal dialog and the steps within them, but I quickly discovered that having history entries and separate URLs for each step was quite clunky, especially when they depended on having state passed into and between them.

 The solution that worked out best for me uses Vue Router ["Navigation Guards"](https://router.vuejs.org/guide/advanced/navigation-guards.html), which